MaterializeInc/materialize/doc/user/content/cloud/delete-deployments.md

 ---
-title: "Destroy Deployments"
+title: "Delete Deployments"
-description: "Destroy Materialize Cloud deployments."
+description: "Delete Materialize Cloud deployments."
 menu:
   main:
     parent: "cloud"
     weight: 5
+aliases:
+  - destroy-deployments
 ---

 {{< cloud-notice >}}

+This functionality is only available to [administrators](administer-workspace).

-Destroying a deployment destroys all data and catalog items.
+Deleting a deployment destroys all data and catalog items.
 They cannot be restored.

 1. Go to the [Deployments](https://cloud.materialize.com/deployments) page.
-2. Click **Destroy deployment**.
+2. Click **Delete**.
 3. Enter the confirmation phrase, then click **Yes, destroy my deployment**.

 ## Related topics